jasonnet/halfgraph/README.md

 If you've not installed Maven, you'll need it if you want to do unit testing.
-(If you are an expert in JUnit, you might be able to devise an alternate approach, but for the rest of us, installing Maven is an easy way to set up these JUnit tests.
+(If you are an expert in JUnit, you might be able to devise an alternate approach, but for the rest of us, installing Maven is an easy way to set up JUnit testing.

 ### Setting up Maven
 If you already have Maven set up, you can skip this step.

 There are a variety of ways to set up Maven.
-For example, there sometimes are `yum` or `apt get` methods that the root account of a machine can use.
+For example, the root user of a machine can often use `yum` or `apt get` to install it.

 As a non-root user of Linux machines, I find [mvninstall](https://github.com/jasonnet/mvninstall) helpful.
-This project includes an updated copy of that which you can invoke to install Maven:
+This project includes an updated copy of mvninstall which you can invoke to install Maven:

 ```